kelly70ve/gatsby-react-portfolio/src/pages/portfolio/PasswordGenerator/index.md

 ## About App
 This is an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.

-This project has been completed with no known bugs and can be viewed <a href="https://kelly70ve.github.io/Password_Generator/" target="_blank">here</a>.
+This project has been completed with no known bugs and can be viewed <a href="https://kelly70ve.github.io/Password_Generator/" target="_blank" rel="noreferrer">here</a>.
 The project is responsive and can be viewed on mobile, tablet or desktop.

 ## Project Goals: